 Tissue Paper Truffula Trees

-Capture the colorful, fluffy truffula trees of Dr. Seuss’ The Lorax with bits of tissue paper and card stock.
-Substitute the painted craft sticks for striped paper straws if you’re short on time (or don’t want to clean up after a potentially messy painting session).
+Capture the colorful, fluffy truffula trees of Dr. Seuss’ The Lorax with bits of tissue paper and cardstock.
+You can substitute the painted craft sticks for striped paper straws if you’re short on time (or don’t want to clean up after a potentially messy painting session).
+These trees also can make the perfect background for a larger Seuss craft project.

 03 of 15

-Again paper plates are the ideal base for this quick kids’ craft.
-Paint or marker works to color your paper plate fish, and this project doubles as a fun counting and color-naming lesson for little ones too.
-Create a whole school of rainbow-hued fish in an afternoon.
+Paper plates are an ideal simple base for this quick kids’ craft.
+Paint or marker works to color your paper plate fish.
+And this project can double as a fun counting and color-naming lesson for little ones too.
+Create a whole school of rainbow-hued fish to count.

 04 of 15